 Forty (40) hours of pre-licensing education are required to provide an entry level knowledge about the products, services, duties and responsibilities of an independent adjuster when working with the public.
 In addition, candidates must understand and comply with the Indiana statutes and rules affecting insurance and adjusting of claims.
 The pre-licensing education requirement must be meet before applying for a license.

 A pre-licensing education Certificate of Completion will be issued by your pre-licensing school at the end of your course.
-The certificate is valid for six months.
 You must pass your exam and apply for your license during this six-month period.

 You must have proof of the Pre-licensing completion prior to taking the exam.
-The pre-licensing and exam are offered together either live or online at (Link to AdjusterPro page).
+The exam is offered online at (Link to AdjusterPro page).